lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > is a little bit frustrating -- although I understand that proving the validity
 > of the low-level implementation would probably warrant another paper.

-The reviewer is right that we didn't tackle this question.
-Actually, the loose correspondence between the LVish Haskell implementation and the paper specification is something that's always frustrated me.
+The reviewer is right that we don't tackle this question.
+Indeed, the correspondence between the LVish Haskell library and the lambdaLVish calculus is loose.
+Actually proving that the low-level scheduler code is valid with respect to the paper semantics, though, would probably require not just *one* more paper.
+It would more likely take years of work.
-Ryan's view, though, is that this would be not just *one* more paper, but "more like years of work before GHC is actually in a state where we can prove the implementation valid."

 > The duplication between the two lambda-calculi, lambda_LVar and lambda_LVish,
 > bothers me.
 The basic intuitions seem to be the same, and the series of lemmas